dy/spect/README.md

 ### `mount(() => () => {})`

-Mount effect calls passed function when the element is mounted on the DOM.
-The returned function is called on unmount.
+Mount effect invokes passed function when target is mounted to the DOM and invokes returned function when unmounted.

 ```js
 $('#target', el => {